 Don’t miss all these best tips for Disneyland with a baby!

-Aside from time on the beach, exploring Downtown Huntington Beach with kids is fun.
+Aside from time playing on the beach, exploring Downtown Huntington Beach is a fun activity with kids.
 I am a fan of having a stroller available because my son, like all toddlers, will eventually want to be carried.
 I used the Summer 3DLite travel stroller to get around when we were not in the car.

 See all the best travel strollers for toddlers.

 During the week that we were in Huntington Beach with our toddler, several events were taking place including the US Open of Surfing and the Orange County Fair.
-The streets were always bustling and Alexandre loved walking around even without a destination.
+The streets were always bustling and our toddler loved walking around even without a destination.

 Best Day Trips from Huntington Beach with Kids